pxai/fjs/document/content/functionaljs.md

 ### View
 Here we go again with the view.
 This will be a piece of cake, but in this case, we will need to split the view into more functions because the user interface takes much more work.
 The names of the functions should be clear enough to understand.

-As we said in the description of this project, there will be more places where we will try to change the state: when we add a message, when we delete one and when we edit the form.
-We will notify those changes using the change function used before, but in this case, we will append a message that will allow us to pass parameters and most importantly, to specify what kind of operation we want to perform.
+As we said in the description of this project, there will be more places where we will try to change the state: when we add a task, when we delete one and when we edit the form.
+We will notify those changes using the `change` function used before, but in this case, we will append a message that will allow us to pass parameters and most importantly, to specify what kind of operation we want to perform.

 So, again, this view functions will be purely pure and immaculate.
 But obviously, there will be attributes for certain events that will trigger state changes.